Beneath the Wheel by Hermann Hesse – The Academic Abyss

 The Price of Ambition and the Abyss of Education

-Hans’s journey in “Beneath the Wheel” is a struggle for authenticity and self-discovery.
+Hans’s journey in the book is a struggle for authenticity and self-discovery.
 As he becomes ensnared in the pursuit of external validation, he loses touch with his true self and the things that bring him joy.
-Hesse’s exploration of authenticity reminds readers of the importance of staying true to one’s innermost desires and passions.
+His exploration of authenticity reminds readers of the importance of staying true to one’s innermost desires and passions.

 As Hans grapples with his emotional turmoil, he embarks on a quest for meaning and purpose.
 Hesse’s exploration of existential themes adds depth to the narrative, prompting readers to ponder the significance of life beyond material achievements and societal expectations.